BlckHawker/Instant-Community-Center-Cheat/README.md

 ### How to use
 Press `L` (configurable with [Generic Mod Config Menu](https://www.nexusmods.com/stardewvalley/mods/5098)) to fill all of your inventory spaces get the items needed to complete the Community Center.
 It will also give the player enough money to complete the Vault.

+You can also chooes to do the Joja route (also configurable with [Generic Mod Config Menu](https://www.nexusmods.com/stardewvalley/mods/5098)) which will give you enough money for the membership and the upgrades by pressing `L`.

 ### Compatibility
 - Works with Stardew Valley 1.6.15 and SMAPI 4.1.10.0 on Windows